 This document provides a general overview of PowerMAX OSTM Release Version 6.1 (Release 6.1).
-Release 6.1 is designed to provide support for the newly introduced Concurrent Computer Corporation Power HawkTM Series 900 systems.
-There are two models in the Series 900 line which are essentially identical except that the Model 920 system has two CPUs while the Model 910 has only one CPU.
-Series 900 systems use a Raptor DXTM/VYFD VMEbus single board computer (SBCs) manufactured by Synergy Microsystems, Inc. (Note - These release notes will refer to the Synergy Raptor DXTM/VYFD SBC as the "VYFD SBC".)
+Release 6.1 is designed to provide support for the Concurrent Computer Corporation Power HawkTM Series 700 Systems.
+The Series 700 systems currently uses three types of single board computers (SBCs) manufactured by Synergy Microsystems, Inc. See the table below for the relationship of systems and applicable SBCs.